7orivorian/Wraith/README.md

 * Clone this repository
 * Run `mvn package`

-Packaged file can be found in the `/target` directory.
+Packaged file can be found in the `target/` directory.

 # Usage

 ### Subscribers

-A subscriber can be defined by either:
+A subscriber can be defined by

 * Extending the `Subscriber` class